Royal Palace of Madrid

 The Royal Palace of Madrid (Palacio Real de Madrid) is the official residence of the Spanish royal family and is used primarily for state ceremonies.
-With over 135000 m2 and 3,418 rooms, the Royal Palace of Madrid is the largest royal palace in Europe and one of the largest in the world.
+With over 135000 m2 of floor space and 3,418 rooms, the Royal Palace of Madrid is the largest palace in Western Europe, the largest royal palace in Europe, and among the largest palaces in the world.

-The palace is owned by the Spanish state and administered by the Patrimonio Nacional (English: National Heritage), a public agency of the Ministry of the Presidency, Justice and Relations with the Cortes.
-The palace is on Calle de Bailén ("Bailén Street") in the western part of downtown Madrid, east of the Manzanares River, and is accessible from the Ópera metro station.
-Felipe VI and the royal family do not reside in the palace, choosing instead the Palace of Zarzuela in El Pardo.